 Now if we talk about today then many people do not even know how many countries have connected to the Sahara Desert.
 While there are boundaries that are pretty hard to define but the following are commonly considered as the Sahara Desert Countries in which you can visit and enjoy the beauty of the Sahara Desert.

-Overall the Sahara Desert is a place rich in culture and if you visit any of the above-mentioned countries then do not forget to visit Sahara, particular in Morocco.
+Overall the Sahara Desert is a place rich in culture and if you visit any of the above-mentioned countries, then do not forget to visit Sahara, particular in Morocco.
 It is the only place in Sahara where you could find the number of beautiful sand dunes to enjoy.
 And if you want to see the biggest dune then you have to visit Erg Chebbi located in Sahara of Morocco.
-Marrakech to Erg Chebbi desert tour is a must-visit.
+I recommend considering a Marrakech to Erg Chebbi desert tour as well.
 I highly recommend you to go there if you want to enjoy the beauty of the biggest sand dune of Sahara Desert.